Updated: a day ago

 FINALLY YOUR PIECE :)

-Finally, when you come to practise your pieces.
+Finally, when you come to practice your pieces.
 Take weak sections and make the mistakes until you get things right!

 Remember that consistency is the key!